Getting Married in Churches

-Here, and on the linked pages above, is a brief explanation of what a church wedding involves.
+Here is a brief explanation of what a church wedding involves.

 We will do all we can to make this a very special occasion for you, but also to help you come to a deeper understanding of how Christian faith can help you build a stronger relationship that can withstand the many pressures of modern life.
-We hope that by choosing to come to church (rather than a Register Office or other authorized location) you are seeking God's blessing on your life together.
+We hope that by choosing to come to church (rather than a Register Office or other authorised location) you are seeking God's blessing on your life together.

 Can we get married in one of the Romney Marsh Benefice churches?